lilinzhou/lilinzhou.github.io/_pages/about.md

   - /about.html
 ---

-This is Ze Jiang's personal homepage.
+This is Linzhou Li's personal homepage.
 Please also refer to my [homepage@DTU](https://orbit.dtu.dk/en/persons/linzhou-li).

 ## A short introduction
 I am a PhD candidate study in Bioengineering of [Technical University of Denmark](https://www.dtu.dk/) working in the field of Bioinformatics.
 I am also working in the biggest sequencing company all over the world -- [BGI](https://www.genomics.cn/).